Historical gate Long Ya Men

 1955 - 1965

-Even before the Japanese Occuptation, Bazaar Malay had become the lingua franca in the region and Hokkien becomes the lingua franca of the Chinese community.
-After self-governance, English, Chinese, Malay and Tamil becomes Singapore's 4 official languages.
+Even before the Japanese Occupation, Bazaar Malay had become the lingua franca in the region, and Hokkien became the lingua franca of the Chinese community.
+After self-governance, English, Chinese, Malay, and Tamil became Singapore's four official languages.

 Post Independence